tmtsoftware/csw-prototype/README.md

 Build Instructions
 ------------------

-A hierarchical build is defined (see project/Csw.scala, which is the root of the build).
+A hierarchical build is defined (see project/Build.scala).
 To build, run 'sbt' in the top level directory and type one of the following commands:

 * compile - compiles the sources